 Besides an early winter fast, I also often do another 7-10 day fast in late spring or summer.
-This provides a recent, additional body memory of getting into deep ketosis (our fat-burning metabolism), which enables quicker and easier access to detox.
+This provides an additional body memory of getting into deep ketosis (our fat-burning metabolism), which enables quicker and easier access to detox.
 A spring fast also means that there’s less maintenance cleansing to do during my winter fast, which, in turn, means that my body can focus in boosting the immune system.

 This is what works for me.
 If you’ve never fasted before, even a single 7-10 day fast probably sounds tortuously long.
 If you do have the determination to follow it through, though, it will significantly boost your immune system.
 Where there’s a will, there’s a way.
 The only difference compared to someone with more fasting experience is that the experienced faster is more likely to approach such a 7-10 day winter fast from a stronger baseline level of health, with a lower toxic load.